SYichen/ios-decal-lab1/README.md

 ## check-off ##
-once you've finished the lab, you ca
+Once you've finished the lab, you can check-off using this form https://goo.gl/forms/SC66Bcy3iPfGcup62.
+If you weren't able to finish before 8pm, make sure to let a TA know you attended (do not fill out the google form), and be sure to check-off next week at the beginning of lab.